 There can no longer be any doubt to the greatness of Rangana Herath.
 On Monday (2nd October) he became the 1st left arm spinner in the history of the sport to take 400 wickets in Test cricket, bowling Sri Lanka to an incredible 21 run win against Pakistan in the process.

 Herath’s numbers speak volumes; he is the 4th fastest bowler to the 400-wicket mark, only the 5th spinner to achieve the feat…. the list goes on.
 But numbers don’t give us the full story.
-What Rangana Herath is, above else, is a match winner.
+What Rangana Herath is, above all else, is a match winner.

 Herath’s 5/3 against New Zealand in Chittagong and 7/48 against India in Galle are two performances that are etched in our memories as two of Herath’s greatest spells – here are 3 instances where the great man has helped Sri Lanka snatch victory from the jaws of defeat.